GoogleCloudPlatform/genai-for-developers/docs/tutorials/code-review-cicd-github/index.md

 def code(context):
 ```

-Review the other functions and prompts used in this workflow such as testcoverage, performance, security, blockers
+Review the other functions and prompts used in this workflow such as testcoverage, performance, security, blockers.

+## Integrations

+Take a look at other tutorials to enable integrations with [JIRA](../setup-jira.md), [GitLab](../setup-gitlab.md) and [LangSmith](../setup-langsmith.md).